spendright/msd/README.rst

 scraper_brand_map: names of brands in the input data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is mostly useful for figuring out where weird output data came from.
+This is mostly useful for debugging your output data.

 ``msd`` *ignores this table if it appears in the input data*